ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 {:tip: .tip}
 {:pre: .pre}

-# Accelerate a dynamic website using Dynamic Content Acceleration with IBM CDN
+# Accelerate a dynamic website using Dynamic Content Acceleration with {{site.data.keyword.cdn_full}}
 {: #dynamic-cdn}

 In a previous tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) you have known how to host and serve static assets (images, videos, and documents) of a website in {{site.data.keyword.cos_full_notm}}, and how to use [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.